 PCO Licence Application

-What will I get sent in the application pack?
+What will I get sent in the PCO Licence application pack?

-- PHV/204 – This is the Medical Declaration form which needs to be initially completed by you and then completed and stamped by your GP when you have your medical.
+- PHV/204 – This is the Medical Declaration form which needs to be completed and stamped by your GP when you have your medical check done.

-- Topographical Skills Information Sheet– This details what you need for your topographical skills assessment.
+- Topographical Test Information Sheet– This details what you need for your Topographical Test.

-- Post Office ‘Check and Send’ Service – If you are sending your application from a post office in the Greater London Area then you can pay £7 at the desk and they will check your application to see if it is completed correctly and that all the supporting documents have been included.
-The Post Office will also take your application fee.
+- Post Office ‘Check and Send’ Service – If you are sending your application from a post office in the Greater London Area then you can pay £7.50 at the desk.
+Please note the Post Office are not familiar with the current TfL requirements and cannot ensure your application meets the required standard.

-- CRB Disclosure Form – This must be completed and will detail any criminal convictions you may have which could affect your job as a minicab driver.
-You can choose to do the the CRB check partly on-line and partly at the Post Office (www.tmgcrb.co.uk)
+- DBS Disclosure Form – This must be completed and will detail any criminal convictions you may have which could affect your job as a private hire driver.
+You have the option to do a paper application or the on-line application.

 What do I need to send back?